 RPHill: What are some of the difficulties or challenges in today’s role of a men’s’ fashion brand and how do you find ways to overcome them?

 DYG: I think a hard part about a men’s fashion brand is opening men’s mind to what’s really possible with men’s accessories.
 Traditionally, men see ties as to be worn with suits or tuxedos, when they can be dressed as casual or formal as you’d like.
-The best way we’ve overcame this hurdle is by presenting powerful imagery through our website, advertising, and social media that shows not only the product, but how it ties in with your existing outfit and lifestyle.
+The best way we’ve overcome this hurdle is by presenting powerful imagery through our website, advertising, and social media that shows not only the product, but how it ties in with your existing outfit and lifestyle.

 RPHill: For those recent fashion industry graduates or emerging designers just starting out, what business tip would you share that has served you well?